SPU Graduate Tuition Breakdown

-Tuition is at a set rate of $695.00 per credit, regardless of credit load.
+Tuition is at a set rate per credit, regardless of credit load.

 *This is the significantly reduced rate automatically billed for Sara Schenirer students.
 No reduction/discount will be noted on tuition statements, as this is the set billing rate.